top of page

 Of course, it had been a mistake to take Calum from the sea, for some men can love the water deeper than they can love a woman.
 The sea was in his blood, just as the land was in Morag’s bones.
 But he was the only one that the old ancestors could find.
 The only one who could see past all the woman’s strange ways.
 The only one who could give her the human love she hungered for.
 But he missed his old life, the taste of the salt air on his tongue, the smell of a fresh catch, the vastness of the ocean.

-Poor Morag, how could she compete with a watery mistress.
+Poor Morag, how could she compete with a watery mistress?

 One morning in October, she awoke to find her arms empty.
 The bed was cold.
 Calum had left her, as swiftly as he came into her life.
 Not even a goodbye.
 The fates can be so cruel.
 Morag always knew he would leave her one day.
 That he would go back to the sea.
 Another of her strange gifts.
 It didn’t stop her from loving him or hoping otherwise.
 Even though you know something will happen, does not lessen the pain.
 The truth is nothing in this world or the next, can prepare you for heartbreak and the great storm it brings in its wake.
 If Calum had indeed been born on the day, they first kissed.
 Morag felt that she would die on the day he left her.
 Such was her grief at the loss of her lover.

 Upon seeing what had happened, Bodach scolded Beira for interfering and warned her against more meddling.
 To which she replied, “If Morag dies o’ a broken hert, who will tell stories tae the deid or gie the birds a day aff”?
 The old man knew his wife’s mind was made up.
 He shook his head, took a long puff on his pipe, and said no more.
-A few days later when Morag finally gave into sleep, the Cailleach placed her tweed plaid over the young woman’s body and washed away all memories of the fisherman with water from the whirlpool of Corryvreckan.
+A few days later when Morag finally gave in to sleep, the Cailleach placed her tweed plaid over the young woman’s body and washed away all memories of the fisherman with water from the whirlpool of Corryvreckan.
 Something that was not without risk, for too much of the water can wash away the soul entirely if you are not careful.

 The next morning Morag awoke and went to tend to her beasts.
 The eyes of the old ones watched from the top of the mountain.
 The young woman did all the strange things she would normally do on each day of the week…..but something was different.
-She seemed like her old self……yet something was definitely different.
+She seemed like her old self……yet something was different.
 The old man told the old woman to stop fretting.
 I cannot tell you the Cailleach’s reply to this request but upon hearing it, he did not dare speak for another thousand years.

 Nine months later Morag gave birth to a beautiful and very strange little boy.
 She called him Calum, after his father.
 At last, all was FINALLY right in the world!